From FGB-2 to MLM:

 In the middle of 2000, Boeing announced that it had partnered with Khrunichev to "commercialize" the FGB-2.
 The move put Khrunichev/Boeing team on a collision course with RKK Energia and Spacehab, who at the end of 1999 claimed the same docking port on the ISS (nadir or Earth-facing docking port on the Zarya module) for their commercial Enterprise module.
 In the end, neither of the two projects had materialized.

 Published: 2001 August 10

 During 2001, in an effort to save money on the virtually stalled development of the Russian segment of the International Space Station, GKNPTs Khrunichev proposed to use the FGB-2 spacecraft as a base for the Universal Docking Module, USM.
-The USM would serve as a hub for up to three Russian research modules; however, work on the USM module all but stopped due to lack of funds.
+The USM would serve as a hub for up to three Russian research modules; however, work on it all but stopped due to lack of funds.

 The concept of using the FGB-2 as a Universal Docking Module had been considered in previous years, however the amount of work required for modifying the module for the task would have not justify the effort.
-For example, the GA transfer compartment on FGB-2 had to be repositioned and equipped with three additional docking ports to receive future science modules.
-However by 2001, Khrunichev officials argued that in light of the financial situation at the time, Russia had no chance of building any of its science modules during the station lifetime.
+For example, the transfer compartment, GA, on FGB-2 had to be repositioned and equipped with three additional docking ports to receive future science modules.
+However by 2001, Khrunichev officials argued that in light of the financial situation at the time, Russia had no chance of building any of its science modules during the ISS lifetime.

 Khrunichev representatives said that the FGB-2 could be prepared for launch within two years after a decision on its mission had been made.
 From around 2001 and until 2004, the launch of the FGB-2 module to the ISS was scheduled for 2007.